jensaymoo/AlterRoslynMcp/README.md

 ### `understand_codebase`

 Use this tool when you need a quick overview of the codebase structure at the start of a session.
-It returns the project structure with dependency relationships and identifies "hotspots" — the most complex and heavily-commented methods that are likely worth attention.
-Results are human-source-first by default, so generated/intermediate files such as `obj/` and `bin/` are filtered out of the initial hotspot view.
+It returns the project structure with dependency relationships and identifies hotspots from hand-written source by default so generated/intermediate artifacts do not dominate the initial view.

 Parameters:
 - `profile` (optional): Analysis depth. `quick` for fast results, `standard` for balanced output, `deep` for thorough analysis.
 Defaults to `standard`.